-As of year-end 2017, RLB Vorarlberg's funding profile consisted of $\leq 3.8$ billion in interbank liabilities, of which $\leq 1.4$ billion was placed in the sector as well as $\leq 1.4$ billion in securitised liabilities, including $\leq 0.5$ billion in covered bonds.
-Additionally, RLB Vorarlberg held $\leq 0.9$ billion of customer deposits at that time
+As of year-end 2018, RLB Vorarlberg's funding profile consisted of \leq 3.2 billion in interbank liabilities, of which \leq 1.2 billion were placed in the sector and \leq 1.5 billion in securitised liabilities, including \leq 1.4 billion in covered bonds, which increased by \leq 0.9 billion following the issuance of some benchmark covered bonds from a year earlier.
+Additionally, RLB Vorarlberg held \leq 0.8 billion of customer deposits at the time.